sylvain-gdk/player-tech-assignment/README.md

 ## Problem description

-Imagine you want to update the software of thousand of music players that are already in the field.
-A music player is composed of multiple component, each having its version.
+Imagine you want to update the software of thousands of music players that are already in the field.
+A music player is composed of multiple components, each having its own version.

-We know that every 15 mins, each player query an API to see if a new version is available and then update itself.
+We know that every 15 minutes, each player queries an API to see if a new version is available and then updates itself.

 ## The assignment

-You need to create a production-ready tool that will automate the update of thousand music players.
+You need to create a production-ready tool that will automate the update of a thousand music players.

 Your tool will be used by different people using different operating systems.
-Most commons will be Windows, MacOS and Linux
+The most common ones will be Windows, MacOS and Linux.

-The input is a .csv file containing, at least, MAC addresses of players to update, always in the first column.
+The input is a .csv file containing, at the very minimum, MAC addresses of players to update, always in the first column.

-### Example of a .cvs file:
+### Example of a .csv file:
 ```
 mac_addresses, id1, id2, id3
 a1:bb:cc:dd:ee:ff, 1, 2, 3